themartiano/luz/README.md

 <img src="./docs/images/glass-monkey.jpg" />
 <img src="./docs/images/atmosphere-from-space.jpg" />

+## Personal Note

+Special thanks to the [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracing.github.io) book series.
+It was a great source of inspiration and information during a big part of the development of Luz, specially since those were times before AI.

 ## Attribution

 Stormtrooper Scene by @[ScottGraham](https://blendswap.com/profile/120125) on [BlendSwap](https://blendswap.com/blend/13953).

 Bust Statue by @[geoffreymarchal](https://blendswap.com/profile/180520) on [BlendSwap](https://blendswap.com/blend/21704).

 ## License